 Bringing new school insight to old school sports journalism.

-My name is Russell Dorsey and I’m currently a reporter for MLB.com here in Chicago, IL.
-I have several years of experience covering baseball writing for several publications including Baseball Prospectus, Forbes and the Chicago Tribune.
-In March 2019, I was hired by MLB.com, becoming the youngest beat reporter in the city of Chicago at the age of 24.
+My name is Russell Dorsey and I’m currently Cubs beat reporter for the Chicago Sun-Times.
+I have several years of experience covering baseball writing for several publications including MLB.com, Baseball Prospectus, Forbes, the Chicago Tribune and the Daily Herald.
+In July 2020, I was hired by the Sun-Times, becoming the youngest beat reporter in the city of Chicago at the age of 25.

-Along with the publications listed above, I've also been featured on Bleacher Report, made an appearances on NBC Sports Chicago, 670 The Score, La Vida Baseball Live, ABC 7 News Chicago, CLTV, Regal Radio and WCKG 1530.
+Along with the publications listed above, I've also been featured on Bleacher Report, made an appearances on NBC Sports Chicago, 670 The Score, WGN 720-AM, ESPN-AM 1000, La Vida Baseball Live, ABC 7 News Chicago, CLTV, Regal Radio and WCKG 1530.

 I graduated from Oral Roberts University with a degree in Convergence Journalism and a minor in business administration in 2017.
 During those four years, I wrote for The Oracle -- ORU's student-run newspaper -- serving as the sports editor and lead columnist for the last two years.
 I was selected as a sports reporting intern at the Daily Herald, in Summer 2016, where I covered the 2016 World Series champion Chicago Cubs and Chicago White Sox as well as other sporting events around the city.